triSYCL/triSYCL/README.rst

 This is provided as is, without any warranty, with the same license as LLVM_/Clang_.

-Technical lead: Ronan at keryell point FR
+Technical lead: Ronan at keryell point FR.
+Developments started first at AMD_ and are now mainly funded by Xilinx_.

 OpenCL SYCL